VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Conclusion

 \section{Conclusion}

 In this work, we presented \textbf{Verifier-Independent Curriculum Reinforcement Learning (VI-CuRL)}, a theoretically grounded framework designed to stabilize Reinforcement Learning with Verifiable Rewards (RLVR) especially when reliable verifiers are absent.
-Recognizing that the primary bottleneck in RL is the extreme problem-level variance, VI-CuRL introduces a dynamic, confidence-based curriculum that allows the policy to ``start easy'' by prioritizing high-confidence generations.
+Recognizing that the primary bottleneck in RL is the extreme problem-level variance, VI-CuRL introduces a dynamic, confidence-based curriculum that allows the policy to ``start low-uncertainty'' by prioritizing high-confidence generations.
 We formalized this strategy as a principled bias-variance trade-off, proving that our curriculum estimator significantly reduces variance bounds during early training while guaranteeing asymptotic convergence to the true objective.
-Empirically, VI-CuRL acts as a robust stabilizer for Group Relative Policy Optimization (GRPO), consistently outperforming standard baselines across six challenging math benchmarks, such as AIME and OlympiadBench, with and without external verifiers.
+Empirically, VI-CuRL acts as a robust stabilizer for Group Relative Policy Optimization (GRPO), outperforming verifier-based/free baselines across math and general knowledge benchmarks.
 By effectively filtering out high-variance gradients through intrinsic confidence, VI-CuRL paves the way for scalable, self-improving reasoning models in open-ended domains where ground-truth supervision is scarce.
 So far VI-CuRL has been verified successfully on reasoning benchmarks, and we plan to extend it to other RL domains in the future.